Lucky8492/Portfolio/README.md

 # Portfolio
-This is my portfolio website . which i have made using HTMI, CSS, BOOTSTRAP.
+This is my portfolio website . which i have made using HTML, CSS, BOOTSTRAP.